 Our Debating Society reached the 2017 Regional Final of Debating Matters, a national debating competition held at The Hepworth Art Gallery in Wakefield.
 Student Nathan Phipp-Macintyre won a go-karting experience as the Commended Individual for the competition.
 The society qualified for the regional final after winning the South Yorkshire round.

 Support is available to apply to schemes such as National Citizen Service and university access schemes to help students interested in studying for careers in medicine or dentistry.

-Our Geography students were inspired on a trip to Iceland where they swam in the Blue Lagoon geothermal pool and embarked on the classic Golden Circle tour, which included seeing a geyser, Gulfoss waterfall, the Kerid volcanic crater and Pingvellir – the continental divide between Europe and North America.
+In previous years, our Geography students were inspired on a trip to Iceland where they swam in the Blue Lagoon geothermal pool and embarked on the classic Golden Circle tour, which included seeing a geyser, Gulfoss waterfall, the Kerid volcanic crater and Pingvellir – the continental divide between Europe and North America.

 English students saw many of the landmarks they wrote about in their Paris anthologies and Film and Media students traced the development of media technology at the national Science and Media Museum.
-Art students took in the Design Museum, National Gallery, national Portrait Gallery, Tate Britain and the Victoria and Albert Museum in London.
+Art students took in the Design Museum, National Gallery, National Portrait Gallery, Tate Britain and the Victoria and Albert Museum in London.

 Politics students visited Parliament and the Supreme Court in Westminster and Psychology students observed attachment behaviour in animals at Chester Zoo.